CDTDigital/ADPQ/README.md

 K. The user-facing features of our prototype, including both the UI elements provided by SpreeCommerce, as well as our own UI implementations, leverage Bootstrap's grid system and employ responsive techniques, resulting in an excellent user experience regardless of the kind or size of device used.
 Our team utilized a mobile-first approach on the custom features we implemented, creating initial designs to work on phones and small mobile devices, then progressively enhancing this design for larger devices.
 We chose SpreeCommerce understanding that any choice of a third-party open source component entails trade-off decisions.
 In this case, Spree's admin functionality did not support responsive design, but the team felt that administrative functions would not typically be performed on mobile devices, and hence determined that the advantages gained by leveraging a pre-built component outweighed this disadvantage.

 L. Our solution is comprised entirely of modern open source technologies, including:
-- Ruby on Rails 5.0.1 as a development language/framework
+- Rails 5.0.1 as a webdevelopment language/framework - [https://github.com/rails/rails](https://github.com/rails/rails)
-- SpreeCommerce 3.2.0 as an e-commerce platform
+- SpreeCommerce 3.2.0 as an e-commerce platform - [https://github.com/spree](https://github.com/spree)
-- Bootstrap 3.3.7 as a responsive UI framework
+- Bootstrap 3.3.7 as a responsive UI framework - [https://github.com/twbs](https://github.com/twbs)
-- JQuery 3.1.1 as a Javascript Library
+- JQuery 3.1.1 as a Javascript Library - [https://github.com/jquery/jquery](https://github.com/jquery/jquery)
-- Puma 3.7.1 as a web server
+- Puma 3.7.1 as a web server - [https://github.com/puma/puma](https://github.com/puma/puma)
-- Capybara 2.12.1 as a Testing Framework
+- Capybara 2.12.1 as a Testing Framework - [https://github.com/teamcapybara/capybara](https://github.com/teamcapybara/capybara)
-- Sniffybara 0.0.1 as a 508 Compliance Testing Framework
+- Sniffybara 0.0.1 as a 508 Compliance Testing Framework - [https://github.com/department-of-veterans-affairs/sniffybara](https://github.com/department-of-veterans-affairs/sniffybara)
-- PostgreSQL 9.6.2 as a relational DBMS
+- PostgreSQL 9.6.2 as a relational DBMS - [https://git.postgresql.org/gitweb/](https://git.postgresql.org/gitweb/)
-- NewRelic RPM 3.18.1 as a Application Performance Monitoring Framework
+- NewRelic RPM 3.18.1 as a Application Performance Monitoring Framework - [https://github.com/newrelic/rpm](https://github.com/newrelic/rpm)

 M. We deployed the prototype on [Heroku](https://heroku.com), a PaaS provider.
 Heroku integrates with GitHub, allowing for easy automated deployment.